Nike quarterly results beat, but North America disappoints

 In its attempt to gain market share over rivals, Nike has collaborated with celebrities, ramped up sneaker launches and increased marketing around major sporting events.

+In November, the company ended a two-year-old partnership with Amazon.com Inc (AMZN.O) to sell Nike’s merchandise directly on the online retailer’s website, to focus more on sneaker launches on its own digital platforms.

-Revenue from North America rose 5.3% to $3.98 billion, but was slightly lower than the average analyst estimate of $4 billion.
+Nike’s revenue from North America rose 5.3% to $3.98 billion in the second quarter, compared with the previous year’s 9% rise, but missed Wall Street expectations of $4 billion.

+“The comparisons are getting tougher in North America.
+It’s partially that - this recovery for the Nike brand started last year and it really accelerated (that time),” Telsey Advisory Group analyst Cristina Fernandez said.

-The company’s gross margin of 44% was also slightly below estimates of 44.1%, hurt by higher product costs and incremental tariffs in North America.
+The company’s gross margin of 44% was also slightly below estimates of 44.1%, hurt by higher product costs due to incremental tariffs in North America.

+Nike's shares, which hit a record high in regular trading on Thursday, were down about 2% after the closing bell.
+They have risen 36.4% this year, outpacing the 22% gain in the blue-chip Dow Jones index .DJI.

+In Greater China, the fastest-growing market for Nike, revenue rose 20% to $1.85 billion.
+The company recently introduced its app in the country, which outgoing Chief Executive Officer Mark Parker said on Thursday was downloaded 1 million times.

+Parker will be stepping down in the new year, handing over control to John Donahoe, the former CEO of online marketplace eBay (EBAY.O) and cloud computing company ServiceNow (NOW.N).

-Nike’s net income rose to $1.12 billion, or 70 cents per share, in the second quarter ended Nov.
-30, from $847 million, or 52 cents per share, a year earlier.
+Nike’s net income jumped 31.6% to $1.12 billion, or 70 cents per share, in the quarter ended Nov.
+30, while analysts on average had expected 58 cents per share.

-Analysts on average had expected a profit of 58 cents per share, according to IBES data from Refinitiv.

 Reporting by Nivedita Balu in Bengaluru; Editing by Maju Samuel